harrymt/rasterizer/README.md

 ### Extensions - 76% predicted grade

+***FOR BOTH PARTS WE NEED TO ENSURE THE CAMERA MOVEMENT WORKS CORRECTLY, HARRY CAN YOU ENSURE THIS IS THE CASE!***

 #### Ray tracer - 90% * 0.5
     - Base : 50%
     - Optimisations : 4%